tweepy/tweepy/docs/streaming.rst

 API, a single connection is opened between your app and the API, with new results being sent through that connection whenever new matches occur.
 This results in a low-latency delivery mechanism that can support very high throughput.
-For futher information, see https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data
+For further information, see https://developer.twitter.com/en/docs/tutorials/consuming-streaming-data

 Using :class:`Stream`